pmjones/adr/OBJECTIONS.md

 > PAC is used as a hierarchical structure of agents, each consisting of a triad of presentation, abstraction and control parts.
 The agents (or triads) communicate with each other only through the control part of each triad.
 It also differs from MVC in that within each triad, it completely insulates the presentation (view in MVC) and the abstraction (model in MVC).
 This provides the option to separately multithread the model and view which can give the user experience of very short program start times, as the user interface (presentation) can be shown before the abstraction has fully initialized.

-This does not seem to fit the description of ADR very well.
+This does not fit the description of ADR very well.

 ### Resource Method Representation

-[RMR](http://www.peej.co.uk/articles/rmr-architecture.html) and ADR seem very similar, and seem to map well to each other:
+[RMR](http://www.peej.co.uk/articles/rmr-architecture.html) and ADR are very similar, and map well to each other:

     Resource       <--> Domain
     Method         <--> Action